Eppo-exp/node-server-sdk/docs/node-server-sdk.init.md

 ## init() function

 Initializes the Eppo client with configuration parameters.
 This method should be called once on application startup.
-After invocation of this method, the SDK will poll Eppo's API at regular intervals to retrieve assignment configurations.
+After invocation of this method, the SDK will poll Eppo API at regular intervals to retrieve assignment configurations.

 **Signature:**